Mongol Conquest 1200-1300

 The tribes living to the north of China had been causing trouble for the settled citizens for over a thousand years.
 The great Qin Emperor had built his Great Wall to try to settle the problem once and for all.
 This had had some effect in stopping small lightning raids across the border.
 Previously the horsemen would have just sped into settlements and taken anything they wanted.
 However the Great Wall had fallen into disrepair over the centuries and was not a serious obstacle to a large, organized force.

-It may come as a surprise that some of the tribes (most notably the Naiman) had adopted Christianity as their religion.
+It may come as a surprise that some of the Mongol tribes (most notably the Naiman) had adopted Christianity as their religion.
 This was Nestorian Christianity that had reached China in the 7th century and had become widely established.

 Genghis Khan's early life 1162-1187

 In 1185 he was elected khan (leader) of the Borjigid clan.
 He divided his fighting forces into archers on horseback and heavy cavalry.
-Under his leadership an elite squad was formed that was similarly split into two divisions.
-In 1186 he became rivals with his boyhood blood-brother (‘anda’) Jumukha ➚ as to who should become overall Mongol khan.
+Under his leadership an elite squad was formed that was also split into two divisions.
+In 1186 he became rivals with his boyhood blood-brother (‘Anda’) Jumukha ➚ as to who should become overall Mongol khan.
 This culminated in the battle at Dalan Balzhut (‘Seventy marshes’) in 1187.
 Jumukha had gathered a force of 30,000 horsemen from 16 tribes and Temujin was convincingly defeated and he fled into the northern snows to be lost in obscurity.